 Even though a dinner jacket might seem easy to style, one needs to understand how to wear it and achieve that suave crisp look.
 There are some rules to be followed to make the black-tie ensemble stand out:

 - the shawl lapel

 The shawl lapel is the most common out of the three.
-As mentioned above, you can pick from a variety of colours, but midnight blue is the most traditional shade and easier to style.
-On the other hand, a white dinner jacket is classy but can be extremely tricky to pair, but if you are willing to bring it up a notch and pull a James Bond we would suggest the jacket to have black lapels and of course black trousers—leaving the white jacket to do all the talking.
+As mentioned above, you can pick from a variety of colors, but midnight blue is the most traditional shade and is easier to style.
+On the other hand, a white dinner jacket is classy but can be extremely tricky to pair, but if you are willing to bring it up a notch and pull a James Bond we would suggest the jacket to have black lapels and of course, black trousers—leaving the white jacket to do all the talking.

 Materials Best for Dinner Jackets:

 Many early dinner jackets were made using barathea wool, a heavier weight wool cloth while modern dinner jackets can often be wool, velvet, mohair mix, or even silk.

 - Trousers: Dark, gradual, and matching your jacket—these are the three things you need to keep in mind when selecting the right trousers.